codemannnnnn/node-api-challenge/README.md

 - [ ] Describe a Resource?

-I'm somewhat confused on this question.
-I would say a Resource would be any of the 3rd parties we pull in our code to make things easier, like Express.
+Resourdes are the database schema we use to structure our code.

 - [ ] What can the API return to help clients know if a request was successful?